You are currently viewing Rediscovering Kas Pathar today in 2025

 Finally, from 2020 to 2023, exciting activities such as night jungle safaris, jeep safaris, and sightseeing(Kas Pathar darshan)tours of Kas Pathar today were introduced.

-Tourism of Kas Pathar today:
+Tourism in Kas Pathar today:

 Revenue Allocation: